GraniteWMS/GraniteDocs/docs/utility-api/email-service.md

 | Granite.Utility	| MaxNumberOfRetries	| 3							| Maximum number of times to retry processing an email.             										| int			| False			| True		|
 | Granite.Utility	| EmailAttachmentFolder |							| Full filepath to folder to export email attachments to.
 Leave empty to use the Utility API install folder | string		| False			| True		|

+**`Take Note that Password isEncrypted is True.`** This means that you will only be able to set this from within the Webdesktop > Admin > System Settings

 ## Email Templates